Legal Advice for Compensation Insurance Claims & TPD Payouts

 Injuries on Private Property

-Now, picture visiting a friend’s house for a barbecue.
-You trip over a broken step on their porch and suffer an injury.
+Another example is tripping over a broken step on a friend’s porch and being injured.
 Your friend’s negligence in failing to repair the broken step could result in a public liability claim.
-In this situation, you could seek compensation from the property owner’s insurance for your loss.
+In this situation, the injured party could seek compensation from the property owner’s insurance for their loss.

-Alternatively, your landlord has failed to maintain your rental property safely.
-In this case, you could sue your landlord’s insurer.
+Alternatively, a landlord has failed to maintain a rental property safely.
+In this case, an injured person could sue the landlord’s insurer (depending on the circumstances).

 Faulty and Defective Products

-In Australia, you can make a product liability claim when an unsafe product harms you.
+In Australia, you could be eligible to make a product liability claim when harmed by an unsafe product.
 Manufacturers and suppliers have a general duty to ensure the safety of their merchandise.
 This obligation extends to various products, like cars, household appliances, medical devices and implants, medication, gym equipment, toys and much more.

 Public liability compensation claim icon